 The couches are from West Elm, the rug is from Armadillo & Co, the sideboard is from a second-hand dealer, the table and chairs are from Thonet and James repurposed the kitchen island bench himself.
 Other side tables are from Douglas and Bec and Hay.

 A big challenge has been incorporating storage space.
-Former school lockers are used as the kitchen pantry, a standalone rack holds the couple’s clothes, and a small loft space above the dinning area serves as a library and holds James’ record collection.
+Former school lockers are used as the kitchen pantry, a standalone rack holds the couple’s clothes, and a small loft space above the dining area serves as a library and holds James’ record collection.

 As someone in the photography industry, having so much wall space to hang works is one of the greatest joys of this home for Sarah.
 Currently on the feature wall are three aerial works from the series ‘Braided Rivers: Iceland’ by SEA photographer Tom Hutton.
 On the neighbouring wall are several other photographic works Sarah has collected over the years, including those by Phil Toledano, Sean Fennessy, Paul Blackmore and originals by Rennie Ellis and Bill Henson.